• About

 More Dr. Seuss Ideas For Kids

 We can’t talk about Dr. Seuss without mentioning the best Dr. Seuss books!
-These are some of the top rated ones.
+These are some of the top-rated ones.
 Grab them from your local library or add them to your home collection.

 Are You My Mother? is a cute book about a little bird who’s trying to find his mom in a big world!

 Oh, The Places You’ll Go! – This book is a classic Dr. Seuss book about the ups and downs of life.
-It’s such a great read!
+It’s such a great read and will soon become your kid’s new favorite book!

-Dr. Seuss Second Book Collection– This boxed set of of five Beginner Books by Dr. Seuss—The Cat in the Hat Comes Back, Dr. Seuss’s ABC, Oh Say Can You Say?, Oh the Thinks You Can Think!, and I Can Read with My Eyes Shut! is a great addition to your home library.
+Dr. Seuss Second Book Collection– This boxed set of five Beginner Books by Dr. Seuss—The Cat in the Hat Comes Back, Dr. Seuss’s ABC, Oh Say Can You Say?, Oh the Thinks You Can Think!, and I Can Read with My Eyes Shut! is a great addition to your home library.

 two handprint Horton crafts